FirmwGuy/CEP/docs/ROOT-DIRECTORY-LAYOUT.md

 ## Technical Details
 ### Always-on roots (created by `cep_heartbeat_bootstrap`)
 - `/sys` – core counters, configuration toggles, and name tables the kernel reads each beat.
 The `/sys/state/<scope>` dictionary also records lifecycle readiness (`status`, `ready_beat`) and teardown metadata (`td_beat`) for kernel subsystems.
 - `/rt` – heartbeat staging area.
-The runtime keeps beat journals here when directory capture is enabled.
+The runtime keeps beat journals here when directory capture is enabled and always maintains `/rt/ops` for live operations such as `op/boot` and `op/shdn`.
-- `/journal` – append-only heartbeat evidence.
-The kernel writes intent/outcome records here; other layers can add ledgers alongside them.
-Lifecycle signals append a short note under `/journal/sys_log` so you can confirm when init/shutdown fired.
+- `/journal` – append-only evidence for stream/library effects.
+Kernel helpers attach intent/outcome entries to stream cells here; packs can add their own ledgers alongside them when they need extra audit trails.
 - `/env` – handles and stream proxies bound to external resources.
 Enzymes dereference entries through the proxy helpers in `cep_cell`.
 - `/cas` – content-addressable payload store.
 Large blobs land here so data cells can reference hashes instead of duplicating bytes.
 - `/lib` – library snapshots for proxy-backed streams.